Aashirvaad

-Aashirvaad is a brand of staple food and kitchen ingredients owned by ITC Ltd. The Aashirvaad brand was launched in 2002 and its range of products include atta flour, salt, spices, instant food mixes, dairy products and superfoods.
+Aashirvaad is a brand of staple food and kitchen ingredients owned by ITC Limited.
+The Aashirvaad brand was launched in 2002 and its range of products include atta, salt, spices, instant food mixes, dairy products, and superfoods.

 Products

 Atta

 ITC entered the branded atta (packaged wheat flour) market with the launch of Aashirvaad Atta in Bengal and Chandigarh on 26 May 2002.
 The product is now available all over India.
-The Aashirvaad package is PET Poly, with the design showcasing the farming process undertaken in the rural heartland of India in the form of a Madhubani painting.
+The Aashirvaad package is PET Poly, with the design showcasing the farming process undertaken in the rural heartland of India in the form of a Madhubani art.

 Aashirvaad Select Atta is made from Sharbati wheat which comes from Sehore district Madhya Pradesh.

-Business Line reported that Aashirvaad brand was the market leader in packaged atta with a market share of 28% and turnover of ₹4200 crore in 2018.
+Business Line reported that Aashirvaad brand was the market leader in packaged atta, with a market share of 28% and turnover of ₹4200 crore in 2018.

 Salt

-ITC launched branded packaged salt under the brand name ‘Aashirvaad Salt’ on 26 March 2003.
+ITC launched branded packaged salt under the brand name Aashirvaad Salt on 26 March 2003.

 Spices

 ITC forayed into the branded spices market with the launch of Aashirvaad Spices in Northern India in May 2005.
-The offering currently consists of chili, turmeric and coriander powder.
+The offering currently consists of chili, turmeric, and coriander powder.

 The company entered organic foods retailing in July 2007 with the launch of Aashirvaad Select Organic Spices comprising chili, turmeric and coriander powders.